semantic-flow/sflo-dendron-notes/conv.claude.2025-07-14-roo-implementation.md

 Roo wants to create a new file:

 ...
 I see there are TypeScript errors in the defaults.ts file.
-The main issues are: 1. `@context` property doesn't exist in the NodeConfig type - I need to fix the type definitions to include JSON-LD base properties 2.
+The main issues are: 1. `@context` property doesn't exist in the MeshNodeConfig type - I need to fix the type definitions to include JSON-LD base properties 2.
 The generic constraint in the merge function is too restrictive 3.
 Need to fix the type definitions to properly include JSON-LD properties Let me fix the type definitions first in types.ts to include the JSON-LD base properties properly.

 I need to fix the TypeScript errors.
-The issue is that the NodeConfig type doesn't include the JSON-LD base properties.
+The issue is that the MeshNodeConfig type doesn't include the JSON-LD base properties.
 Let me fix the type definitions:

 Roo wants to edit this file:

 ...
-Good, the NodeConfig interface now extends JSONLDBase which should fix the @context issue.
+Good, the MeshNodeConfig interface now extends JSONLDBase which should fix the @context issue.
 Now I need to fix the mergeConfigs function in defaults.ts.
 The issue is that TypeScript doesn't allow indexing into a generic type 'T' for writing.
 I need to fix this by using a more specific type constraint.

 Now let me fix the mergeConfigs function in the defaults.ts file: